The new Slack platform and the features described below are in beta and under active development.

 $ slack create my-app

-The above command will scaffold a new app named my-app in a directory with the same name.
+The above command will scaffold a new app called my-app in a directory with the same name.
 If you don't pass an app name, slack will scaffold an app with a random alphanumeric name.

 You will be presented with three options to build from: